AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/r-restrictions-and-known-issues.md

   *Work around*:

-  For Image Rendering non-pyramided vignettes, increase the property value for IrMaxNonPyrVignetteSize in the [!DNL  *[!DNL install_root]*/ImageServing/bin/ ImageServerRegistry.xml] configuration file.
+  For Image Rendering non-pyramided vignettes, increase the property value for IrMaxNonPyrVignetteSize in the [!DNL install_root/ImageServing/bin/ImageServerRegistry.xml] configuration file.

-  For Image Serving non-pyramided TIFFs, increase the property value for `MaxNonDsfSize` in the [!DNL  *[!DNL install_root]* /ImageServing/bin/ ImageServerRegistry.xml] configuration file.
+  For Image Serving non-pyramided TIFFs, increase the property value for `MaxNonDsfSize` in the [!DNL install_root/ImageServing/bin/ImageServerRegistry.xml] configuration file.

 * Adobe Photoshop CS3 does not save layered PSD files by default a composite image.